aadityapurani/My-CTF-Solutions/bsidessf-2019/pngsvg/README.md

 First, I checked whether there is a possibility for `ImageTragick` vulnerability.
 Next, I tried using `img` to fetch external image hosted on my server.
 Which gave me a hit with user-agent `CairoSVG`.

 `CairoSVG 2.3.0` is the latest version and is only compatible in python.
-There were 2 (or 3 although not a framework) good candidates for framework - Flask and Djano.
+There were 2 (or 3 although not a framework) good candidates for framework - Flask and Django.
 Third one being `SimpleHTTPServer` to serve files.

 First, we need to get either RCE or XXE.
 I thought to first target for XXE.